 IT admins can remotely manage Surface devices without physically touching every device.
-Microsoft Endpoint Manager with Intune and Windows Autopilot enables full remote management of Surface devices from the Azure Cloud, delivering fully configured devices to users upon startup.
+Microsoft Intune admin center with Intune and Windows Autopilot enables full remote management of Surface devices from the Azure Cloud, delivering fully configured devices to users upon startup.
 Wipe and retire features allow IT to repurpose a device easily for a new remote user and wipe a device that's been stolen.
 This enables rapid and secure response capabilities in the event of loss or theft of a Surface device allowing you to remotely remove all company data and reconfigure Surface as an entirely new device.

 |DCFI (Device Firmware Configuration Interface)||Delivers cloud-scale remote firmware management with zero-touch device provisioning.
 Microsoft's UEFI allows stronger DCFI implementation, enabling organizations to disable hardware elements and remotely lock UEFI using Intune. ¹||Intune management of Surface UEFI settings

 |SEMM (Surface Enterprise Management Mode)||Enables centralized enterprise engagement of UEFI firmware settings across on-premises, hybrid, and cloud environments.¹||Surface Enterprise Management Mode|

 |Windows Update for Business||Enables IT admins to keep the Windows 10 devices in their organization continually updated with the latest security defenses, Windows features, and Surface firmware by directly connecting these systems to the Windows Update service.
 You can use Group Policy or MDM solutions such as Microsoft Intune to configure the Windows Update for Business settings that control how and when Surface devices are updated.||Windows Update for Business

 Manage and deploy Surface driver and firmware updates